Gan-Tu/classwork/cs188-projects/search/README.md

 # Introduction
 I will update the spec for this project soon...

+My agent will find paths through his maze world, both to reach a particular location and to collect food efficiently using DFS, BFS, UCS, A* search with a good heuristic.

 ## Downloads ##
 To download this project, click [here](http://tugan0329.bitbucket.io/downloads/cs188/search.zip)